mantidproject/mantid/dev-docs/source/ISISReflectometryInterface.rst

 :code:`Common`
 ##############

-This directory contains non-GUI-specific utility files useful in more than one component of the reflectometry interface but that are still specific to this interface; more generic utilities should be put elsewhere, e.g. in Framework.
+This directory contains non-GUI-specific utility files useful in more than one component of the reflectometry interface but that are still specific to this interface, e.g. :code:`Parse.h` contains parsing utility functions that are specific for parsing reflectometry input strings such as lists of run numbers.
+More generic utilities should be put elsewhere, e.g. generic string handling functions might go in :code:`Framework/Kernel`.

 :code:`TestHelpers`
 ###################